-This bill was introduced on January 27, 1977, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 27, 1977, in a previous session of Congress, but it did not receive a vote.

 Representative for Georgia's 5th congressional district